I see clients in Guildford from 9:30am to 5pm and earlier/ later on some weekdays.

-While this therapy is not an instant fix or cure, it can clarify & then help you resolve problems.
+While therapy is not an instant fix or cure, it can clarify & then help you resolve problems.
 I help you explore your issues from different perspectives.
 One view is NEVER the only view!

 5. Are psychotherapy & counselling the same thing?

-No, they are not the same.
-Psychotherapy training is considerably longer, deeper and more rigorous than counselling training.
+No. Psychotherapy training is considerably longer, deeper and more rigorous than counselling training.
 Both routes can produce good therapists.

 6. How many therapy sessions do I need?